March 2024

 • To contribute according to his ability, as the Lord Prescribes (I Corinthians 16:2), towards the maintenance of the church and school and in general to assist in bearing the burdens of the congregation.

-• To enroll their children, if at all possible, in the congregation’s Parochial School and Sunday School, or otherwise to provide for the instruction of their children in the pure Christian Doctrine.
+• To enroll their children, if at all possible, in the congregation’s Parochial School and Sunday School, or otherwise to provide for the instruction of their children in pure Christian Doctrine as defined in article III of this constitution.

-Church discipline in this congregation is to be exercised in strict conformity with Matthew 18:15-20.
-If any member of the congregation shall, after fruitless application of the several grades of admonition prescribed by the Word of God, be excluded from the congregation, he shall thereby lose all of the rights of a member and all the rights to the property of the congregation as such, so long as he is not again received into the congregation.
+Any member who has been withdrawn from membership shall thereby lose all of the rights of a member and all the rights to the property of the congregation as such, so long as he/she is not again received into the congregation.

-• Becoming inactive in the worship and work of the church, and
+• Becoming inactive in the worship and work of Trinity Lutheran Church for two years

 • Joining a different denomination.